markwgirard/markwgirard.github.io/_posts/2022-12-16-riddler-gift-exchange.md

 as desired.

 ### Back to permutations with $k$ disjoint 2-cycles
-We finally return to counting the permutations of $\lbrace 1,2,\dots,n\rbrace $ that contain exactly $k$ 2-cycles.
+We finally return to counting the permutations of $\lbrace 1,2,\dots,n\rbrace$ that contain exactly $k$ disjoint 2-cycles.
 This is

 $$
 \begin{align*}